 A: A parent supervising home education shall maintain an annual record of courses taken by the child and the child’s academic progress assessments, including any standardized achievement test results.

 Q: When does state law require that a monitor is provided for home education?

 A: Monitoring is required if the parent has less than a high school diploma or GED.
 Additionally, monitoring is required if a child scores below the fiftieth (50% percentile on the nationally normed standardized assessment.

 Q: Does the school have to provide a monitor when the parent is providing home education for a child?

 A: Yes, if requested by the parent or if the parent qualification to supervise a child requires monitoring by law, the school must provide a licensed teacher to monitor at the school’s expense.
 However, if the parent wishes to obtain his or her own monitor, the parent is responsible for the expense.

 Q: What information needs to be submitted to the school superintendent if parent qualifications do not require monitoring?

 A: The statement of intent form (SFN 16909) with supporting documents as indicated on the form, and the standardized achievement test results.

 Q: What are the mandated testing grades for home educated students?

-A: North Dakota Century Code states, “While in grades four, six, eight, and ten, each child receiving home education shall take a standardized achievement test used by the school district in which the child resides (All school districts in North Dakota are required to take the NDSA which is a criterion based test).
-The NWSA will fulfill the testing requirement for home educated students.
-If the parent does not wish to have their child take the NDSA, they will be required to take a nationally normed standardized achievement test of their choice and submit the test scores, including the composite score, to the superintendent or county superintendent if the district does not employ a superintendent.
+A: North Dakota Century Code states, “While in grades four, six, eight, and ten, each child receiving home education shall take a standardized achievement test used by the school district in which the child resides."
+If the parent does not wish to have their child take the district's standardized achievement test, they will be required to take a nationally normed standardized achievement test of their choice and submit the test scores, including the composite score, to the superintendent or county superintendent if the district does not employ a superintendent.

 Q: Who is responsible to pay for test materials for home educated students in the required testing grades?